rootkunu247/Get-instagram-users-info---Any-instagram-account/README.md

 This tool helping you to get Instagram users information without login to your account,

-# install ON TERMUX OT LINUX :
+# install ON TERMUX OR LINUX :
 ```
    pkg update && upgrade
    pkg install git python